osarup/TestingGit/README.md

 9) That's all.
 If you followed each step carefully, you have got the whole idea behind git.
 There is "Issues" tab for creating issues regarding a particular code.
 You can create issues and a discussion can be held right there with everyone being notified about it.

+VERY VERY IMPORTANT NOTE: If you see some message saying that your "branch is behind something something", all it means is that you have not incorporated changes made by someone else.
+To do that simply open shell and go typing the following commands.

+"git remote -v" //Lists the names of remotes for a repository.
+"git remote add upstream https://github.com/Society-of-Programming-Languages/TestingGit.git" //Adds a new remote named "upstream".
+You can name it anything.
+"git remote -v" //Check if upstream has been added.
+"git fetch upstream" //Fetch all the branches of that remote into remote-tracking branches, such as upstream/master "git checkout master"

+# Rewrite your master branch so that any commits of yours that
+# aren't already in upstream/master are replayed on top of that
+# other branch:

+"git rebase upstream/master"

+That's it.
+Now you can carry on with "git push -u origin master", to make all the updated changes to you repo on github.

 CONTRIBUTORS (Update your names below)
 ============